Bylaws & SOP’s

 (b) FELLOWS are entitled to participate on the Nominating Committee and to be a candidate for the Board of Directors, Regional Director and national, regional, or local office.

-Section 3: The class of SESHA ASSOCIATE MEMBER shall be granted automatically to members of the general public with an involvement in an occupational health, safety, environmental or other field related to high technology industries upon the payment of annual dues and continued good standing with SESHA.
+Section 3: The class of SESHA ASSOCIATE MEMBER shall be granted automatically to members of the general public with an involvement in an occupational health, safety, environmental or other field related to high technology industries upon the payment of annual dues, if any are required, and continued good standing with SESHA.
+Associate members are required to submit membership applications through the SESHA website and to ensure contact information is updated as appropriate.

 (b) SESHA ASSOCIATE MEMBERS shall be required to renew their membership annually.